felipendc/vicyos-hefftor-polybar-xfce/README.md

 I was looking foward to bring this module from [vicyos-red-dark-polybar](https://github.com/felipendc/vicyos-red-dark-polybar) to this "Xfce Polybar" version!<br />

 I also adapted its module to work in this version.
 Oh god! that was very, very hard and tiring. <br />
 But, thanks God!
-I managed to make work in this version. <br />
+I managed to make it functional in this version. <br />